kaser137/Astro_pictures/README.md

 launches of SpaceX and from NASA in the "images" (follow instruction).
 If "images" appeared, it means all is OK.

-In command line from working directory, type: `python bot_telegram.py [-p] period [-i] image [-t] timeout`, where "period"(number of seconds) is period of publishing photos in Telegram (default: 14400 = 4 hours), "image" is fullname of pictures from your collection (default random picture from directory "images") "timeout" is time (in seconds), for next attempt, if connection failed.
+In command line from working directory, type: `python bot_telegram.py [-p] period [-i] image [-t] timeout`, where "period"(number of seconds) is period of publishing photos in Telegram (default: 14400 = 4 hours), "image" is fullname of pictures from your collection (default: None, but if it occurs program publish this image once), "timeout" is time in seconds (default: 20 seconds), to next attempt, if connection failed.
 If you get a picture in your chat, after start `bot_telegram.py`, it means all is OK.

 ## Content: